 Day to day responsibility for the running of the organisation is delegated by the Board of Trustees to the Chief Executive.
 In turn, the Chief Executive leads a wider team of staff and volunteers who together ensure that the charity's activities align with the direction set by the Board of Trustees.

 Engineers Without Borders UK is a member of Engineers Without Borders International (EWB-I).
 EWB-I aspires to act as an umbrella organisation to national member associations who will remain independent in a federated structure.
-The Chief Operating Officer of Engineers Without Borders UK is a member of the EWB-I Board of Directors.

 Affiliated organisations